highfidelity/hifi_tests/tests/readme.md

    - avatar/...
    - ...

-THe name of the test case are representative of the single feature or aspect tested in the test case.
+The name of the test case are representative of the single feature or aspect tested in the test case.
 For example:
 - create
 - edit